Defending You From Commercial Driving Violations

-The attorneys of Smith, Illner & Gemelas Co.
-LPA in Elyria, Ohio, will work hard to minimize the consequences of a traffic ticket on your deriving record and your career.
+The attorneys of Gemelas, Wilson, Merrill & Fritz Co LPA in Elyria, Ohio, will work hard to minimize the consequences of a traffic ticket on your deriving record and your career.
 The law holds you to a higher standard when you carry a CDL.
 Therefore, you should not hesitate to seek legal assistance when charged with any traffic violation, no matter how minor it seems, including:

 - Toll road violations

 Any traffic conviction can result in points on your driving record, leading to fines, points on your driving record and higher insurance rates.
 Even if you are driving your personal vehicle, traffic tickets can affect your CDL.
 If you get enough points, face suspension of your driver’s license.
 Certain offenses, such as reckless driving or DUI, may make it impossible for your employer to insure you.